ipwhois-io/ip-location-api-jquery-sdk/docs/index.rst

 Quick Start Guide
 ============

-You can call the API by sending HTTP GET requests to <code>http://free.ipwhois.io/json/{IP}</code>
+You can call the API by sending HTTP GET requests to http://free.ipwhois.io/json/{IP}

-<code>{IP}</code> can be an IPv4 or IPv6 address, or none to use the current IP address.
+{IP} can be an IPv4 or IPv6 address, or none to use the current IP address.

-<strong>Note:</strong> Complete documentation to use this API is also available at <a href="https://ipwhois.io/documentation">IP Geolocation API Documentation</a>.
+Note: Complete documentation to use this API is also available at https://ipwhois.io/documentation.

 System Requirements
 ============